jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (b) manufacture for sale any firearm, airgun, pistol, or restricted weapon,— (2) Every application for a dealer's licence shall be made on a form provided by a member of the Police.
 (3) A dealer's licence shall be issued if the commissioned officer of Police to whom the application is made is satisfied that the applicant is a fit and proper person to carry on the business of a dealer in, or manufacturer for sale of, firearms, airguns, pistols, and restricted weapons.
-(3A) Despite subsections (1) to (3), no dealer's licence is to be issued for the carrying on of business as a dealer in, or manufacturer for sale of, anti-personnel mines.
+(3A) Despite subsections (1) to (3), no dealer's licence is to be issued for the carrying on of business as a dealer in, or manufacturer for sale of, anti-personnel mines or cluster munitions.
 (4) Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $1,000 who contravenes subsection (1).

 ### 6 Dealer's licence to be personal to holder